Written By Pravin Mehta

 The Nevada privacy law has provisions to impose civil action, reparation, injunction, and a civil penalty of up to $5000 for each violation.

-The Maine privacy law 2020, formally known as An Act to Protect the Privacy of Online Customer Information, focuses on protecting the personal information of customers in Maine who use or have used broadband Internet access service.
+The Maine privacy law 2020, formally known as An Act to Protect the Privacy of Online Customer Information, focuses on protecting the personal information of customers in Maine who use or have used broadband Internet access services.
 It defines the following as customer personal information:

 The Maine privacy law applies to all broadband Internet access service providers who serve customers physically located and billed in the state.